 Generally speaking, however, for many people, champagne is just synonymous with sparkling wine.

 Real Champagne must be produced with approved grape varietals: Pinot Noir (black grape), Pinot Meunier (black grape), and Chardonnay (white grape) being by far the most commonly used grapes in champagnes.
 Other approved grapes include Pinot Blanc, Pinot Gris, Petit Meslier, and Arbane.

-Blanc de Blancs means the champagne is made using 100% Chardonnay; its light and dry taste make it popular as an apértif.
+Blanc de Blancs means the champagne is made using 100% Chardonnay; its light and dry taste make this type of Champagne a popular choice for apértifs.

 Blanc de Noirs are white champagnes made from the black grape varieties of Pinot Noir and Pinot Meunier.
-Blanc de Noirs champagnes tend to be deeper and full-bodied.
+Blanc de Noirs Champagnes tend to be richer and full-bodied.

 Pink or Rosé champagnes are produced by adding a small amount of Pinot Noir (traditional method) or by pressing the grape skins (maceration method).

-Most champagnes are non-vintage (NV), meaning they are made from a blend of grapes from different years, as opposed to one year’s harvest for vintage or millesimé Champagne (with the year indicated on the label).
+Most champagnes are non-vintage (NV), meaning they are made from a blend of wines made from grapes from different years, as opposed to one year’s harvest for vintage (V) or millesimé Champagne (with the year indicated on the label).

 Vintage Champagnes typically reflect the qualities of a single year.
 Each Champagne house decides whether it will produce a Vintage Champagne in any given year.
-Non-Vintage Champagne, on the other hand, are made to reflect the house style.
+Non-Vintage Champagnes, on the other hand, reflect a signature house style that tastes consistent year after year.

-The levels of residual sugar in Champagne is called dosage.
-Champagnes range from Zero Dosage or Brut Nature (no added sugar), through to Extra-Brut, Brut, Extra-Dry, Sec, Demi-Sec, and Doux (more than 50 grammes of sugar per litre).
+The addition of sugar in Champagne is called dosage.
+Champagnes range from Zero Dosage or Brut Nature (no added sugar), through to Extra-Brut, Brut, Extra-Dry, Sec, Demi-Sec, and Doux (containing 50 grams or more of sugar per liter).
 The most popular Champagne are Extra-Brut, Brut, and Demi-Sec.
 If you are looking for the best sweet champagnes, you should opt for champagnes labeled as Doux (the sweetest classification) like Veuve Clicquot Rich Blanc.

 What is Prestige Cuvée Champagne?